 Lublin: fostering audience development and monitoring cultural policies

-The city has many assets: a broad cultural landscape; the very rapid development of its cultural infrastructures and policies; and young and qualified cultural actors eager to improve and collaborate.
+The city has many assets: a broad cultural landscape; the very rapid development of its cultural infrastructure and policies; and young and qualified cultural actors eager to improve and collaborate.

 Coaches recommended that the city: raises awareness of audience development among local cultural institutions; cooperates with the education sector; shapes its cultural policy based on demand (and not on offer); and researches ways to develop additional events before launching new offers.